Space Sciences Laboratory

 Staff and Facilities

-SSL employs about 400 people in scientific, technical, and administrative positions, including professors, research scientists, students, engineers, technicians, and programmers.
+SSL employs over 250 people in scientific, technical, and administrative positions, including professors, research scientists, students, engineers, technicians, and programmers.
 Most of the staff works at the Silver Laboratory and Addition building, located in a wooded site near the crest of the Berkeley hills overlooking the Berkeley campus.
-The rest are located in several campus departments and at Lawrence Berkeley National Laboratory.
+The rest are located in several campus departments and at Lawrence Berkeley and Livermore National Laboratories.